 Just don`t spend too much of your time focusing on learning lots and lots of chords that don`t feature on this list.

-If you have played guitar for less than two years and still consider yourself to be in the beginner guitarist category, then the time to learn new chords that are not the essential chords in this chart is when you are learning a new song, and come across one then…
+If you have played the guitar for less than two years and still consider yourself to be in the beginner guitarist category, then the time to learn new chords that are not the essential chords in this chart is when you are learning a new song, and come across one then…

 …When you are writing a song and want to get a specific certain flavour that you cannot draw from any of these chords.

-There are so many other fundamental skills that every guitarist should master from strumming, theory, fretboard, scales, arpeggios, rhythm, writing, arranging, and plenty more, it makes no sense to focus on learning too many chords apart from the crucial chords that you really should know.
+Keep in mind, there are so many other fundamental skills that every guitarist should master from strumming, theory, fretboard, scales, arpeggios, rhythm, writing, arranging, and plenty more, it makes no sense to focus on learning too many chords apart from the crucial chords that you really should know.

 Most of you will be able to read chord diagrams but for the absolute beginners out there, take a look at this explanation if you don`t know how to read them.